helvete/ecpvolht/README.md

 1. configure as suggested on attached [screenshots](https://github.com/helvete/ecpvolht/tree/master/screenshots), OR import [site config](https://github.com/helvete/ecpvolht/blob/master/shrewsoft_vpn_config/config.vpn) and replace cert files & private key @ credentials tab
 1. run key service daemon (via provided [ikedsvc](https://github.com/helvete/ecpvolht/blob/master/src/ikedsvc) init script or manually)
 1. launch the GUI (`qikea`), configure the site, create tunnel and enjoy OR use CLI variant `ikec -r <sitename> -a` where sitename is a name of file located at `~/.iked/sites/`

+### TODOs

+* prepare docker definition to be used as VPN support for application docker stack